Bradley Stephens

-Bradley A. Stephens is a Republican Party politician currently serving as state representative from the 20th district within the Illinois General Assembly and the village president (mayor) of Rosemont, Illinois.
+Bradley A. Stephens is a Republican Party politician currently serving as state representative from the 20th district within the Illinois General Assembly and chief elected executive of Rosemont.

-Stephens was appointed to his seat in the Illinois House of Representatives on June 29, 2019 to replace Michael P. McAuliffe, and won election to a full term in the Illinois House of Representatives in 2020.
-He has served as the village president of Rosemont since being appointed in 2007 to succeed his father Donald Stephens (who had died in office), and has since been elected to three full four-year terms.
+Stephens was appointed to his seat in the Illinois House of Representatives on June 29, 2019, to replace Michael P. McAuliffe, and won election to a full term in the Illinois House of Representatives in 2020.
+He has served as the village president of Rosemont since being appointed in 2007 after the death of his father, Donald Stephens, who had served as village president, and has since been elected to three full four-year terms.

 Stephens has also served as a member of the Illinois State Toll Highway Authority board of directors, the Leyden Township supervisor (an elected position), a member of the Pace board of directors, and a Rosemont village trustee (an elected position).
-Stephens is the Leyden Township Republican Party committeeperson, an elected party position.
+Stephens serves as the elected Republican committeeperson for Leyden Township.

 Early life and family

 Stephens was born on February 5, 1963.
 Stephens' family is highly influential in Rosemont, Illinois' government.
 Stephens' father Donald Stephens was a founder of the village, and, until his death in 2007, served as its first village president.
 As of 2010, the Stephens family had ten family members on the village's payroll, cumulatively earning nearly $1 million in annual salary.
 At that time, five members of his family were elected officials in the city.

 Stephens' mother was Estelle “Pat” Stephens.
-She died in 2019.
+She died in 2020.